hanvanderaa/declareextraction/README.md

 This projects provides enables the automated extraction of declarative process models from natural language texts.
 The provided code provides an implementation for the approach described in the following paper:

 Van der Aa, H., Di Ciccio, C., Leopold, H., & Reijers, H.A.
-(2018) Extracting Declarative Process Models from Natural Language Text.
-Currently under submission at the International Conference on Business Process Management.
+(2019) Extracting Declarative Process Models from Natural Language Text.
+Currently under submission at CAiSE.

 ### Prerequisites